lioz12131415/LBObservableObject/README.md

 objc0.attach(id: objc0.id, toGroup: "A")
 objc1.attach(id: objc1.id, toGroup: "B")

-objc0.$text.observe(self).onChange { newValue in
+/*self must be of type NSObject*/ objc0.$text.observe(self).onChange { newValue in
     /* the new variable value */
 }

-objc1.$text.observe(self).onChange { newValue in
+/*self must be of type NSObject*/ objc1.$text.observe(self).onChange { newValue in
     /* the new variable value */
 }